lee-shun/old_school_vim/README.md

 # <p align="center">![tittle](./img/old_school_vim.png)</p>

-> Due to my study and work, I always want to use with under different environments.
+> Due to my study and work, I always want to use vim under different environments.
 So, I always choose the plugins with
 > good compatibility.
-In my opinion, I prefer the plugins written in `vimscripts > vimscripts + python3 > lua`.Comparing with today's neovim lua trending, The plugins in this configuration are pretty "**Old-School**"!
+In my opinion, I prefer the plugins written in `vimscripts > vimscripts + python3 > lua`.Comparing
+> with today's neovim lua trending, The plugins in this configuration are pretty "**Old-School**"!

 **In this vim/neovim configuration, I tried to:**